kharchenkolab/scistreer/README.md

 devtools::install_github('https://github.com/kharchenkolab/scistreer')
 ```
 # Usage
-Within R, you only need to supply a genotype probability matrix (cell x mutation), where each entry is the probability that the cell does *not* harbor the mutation.
+Within R, you only need to supply a genotype probability matrix (cell x mutation), where each entry is the probability that the cell harbors the mutation.
 For example,

 ```R
 treeML = run_scistree(P_example, ncores = 8, init = 'UPGMA', verbose = F)